composable-com/ct-connect-bloomreach-discovery/README.md

 > Here you have an example for deployment creation: [docs/03-create-deployment.md](docs/03-create-deployment.md)

-### After deploying (optional)

-The connector setups a cronjob that will sync products every 24 hours.
-This means, the products will be automatically synced in no more than 24 hours after deploying the connector.

-In order to manually trigger a sync, you'll need to send the appropriate HTTP request.

-#### Sending the HTTP request to manually sync

-**1]** Get the deployment details and find the service url.
+### Post Deploy Steps (recommended)

+During installation this connector sets up scheduled job that imports your commercetools product data into Bloomreach Discovery.
+This job is scheduled to run every 24 hours.
+However, after installation, we recommend triggering a manual first time sync in order to have your data imported into Bloomreach as soon as possible.
+Follow the steps below to trigger the first product sync.

+1 - Execute a GET request to retrieve your Service URL:

 ```bash
 curl --get https://connect.us-central1.gcp.commercetools.com/{{ CTP_CLIENT_ID }}/deployments/key={{ COMMERCETOOLS_DEPLOYMENT_KEY }} \